Many of us obsess over making the right decisions. However, it’s important to keep in mind:

-- The world is noisy.
-It’s often impossible to know if you’re really making the “right decision”.
-A better approach is to focus on whether your decision-making framework, or policy, is correct, rather than the specific choice you made (which could be correct in one randomly seeded version of the world, and wrong in another).
+- The world is random.
+In stochastic environments, it’s better to think about what decision-making framework, or policy, to adopt, rather than a specific action (which could be better in one randomly seeded version of the world, and worse in another).

-As much as we can try to internalize learnings without undergoing failure ourselves (like reading about others’ mistakes), first-hand experiences are fundamental to our growth and learning.
+As much as we can try to internalize learnings without undergoing failure ourselves (like reading about others’ mistakes), first-hand experiences are irreplaceable.

 - The cost of attempting again or switching paths is low.

 - The difference in outcomes between the right and wrong decision is minor.